rainclouded/Concierge/src/accounts/README.md

 -   The database module maintains interfaces/controllers to the database
 -   The user_service module facilitates the creation/deletion of user accounts
 -   The validation manager provides data validation for user credentials
+-   Currently the database used for the production environment is MongoDB (otherwise, a mock is available for testing)

 Below is an image of the interactions between the modules.